yackx/pandoc-docker/README.md

 Conveniently write presentations slides with markdown and convert them to HTML or PDF with pandoc and beamer.

-The pandoc toolchain installation is heavyweight and can be cumbersome on non GNU/Linux systems.
+The pandoc toolchain including **beamer** is heavyweight and can be cumbersome to install on non GNU/Linux systems.
 This Docker image should make things simpler.

-This image is also suited for book editing, although it contains extra dependencies for slide presentations.
+It is also suited for **book editing**, although it contains extra dependencies for slide presentations.

 ## Install